F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

 Policy lifecycle management
 ---------------------------
-Now you can manage your WAF Policy as we did in the previous lab
+You can manage your WAF Policy as shown in the previous lab.
 You can check your WAF Policy on your BIG-IP after each terraform apply.

 Defining parameters
 ```````````````````